Dynamical parity selection in superconducting weak links: Dynamical parity polarization

-\textit{Dynamical parity polarization.---}We now consider the system dynamics after preparing an initial state simulating the effect of a driving pulse, see Fig.~\ref{fig1}.
-Let us first assume that a strong and short microwave pulse with drive frequency $\Omega_d$ matching a transition in a given parity sector causes a complete population inversion in that sector while leaving the other one unaffected.
-The initial state ${\bf P}(t=0)$ immediately after the pulse then preserves the overall steady-state probabilities $P_{\rm odd,even}(\infty)$.
-In Fig.~\ref{fig3} we illustrate the resulting time evolution.
-Panels (a) and (c) correspond to the case where the driving pulse matches the mixed-pair transition in the even parity sector (at fixed $\varphi_0$) and the odd-parity stabilization mechanism in Fig.~\ref{fig1}(c) operates: due to the energetic proximity to the continuum, the relaxation from the excited state $|\sigma,\bar \sigma\rangle$ proceeds much faster to the odd-parity ground state $|\sigma, g\rangle$ than to the even-parity ground state $|g,g\rangle$.
 While the dynamical polarization stabilization is most effective for $\varphi_0\sim \pi$, it remains robust over a broad phase range as shown in panel (c).
 We note that side features with enhanced parity polarization are seen for $\Omega\approx \Delta-\varepsilon_2(\varphi_0)$.
 For the chosen parameter set, we obtain dynamical odd-parity polarizations $P_{\rm odd}\agt 0.98$ on time scales of order 100$\mu$s.
 The Ohmic background in $J(\omega)$, although not essential for the main effect, is necessary to obtain time scales as in the experiments of Ref.~\cite{Wesdorp2022}.
 Similarly, panels (b) and (d) illustrate the corresponding effect when exciting the odd-parity transition $|\sigma ,g\rangle \rightarrow |g,\sigma\rangle$.
 In this case one obtains almost full dynamical polarization in the even-parity sector, which persists on a similar time scale $\sim 100\mu$s.

-We also find that the above dynamical polarization mechanism remains robust over a broad temperature range.
+We note that the above dynamical polarization mechanism remains robust over a broad temperature range.
 However, particularly strong polarization effects are obtained for $T_{\rm qp}\agt T_{\rm env}$, where only the ground states in each parity sector are populated in the steady state.
-The couplings $\kappa_0$ and $\alpha_0$ then control the parity lifetimes.
-However, deviations from our idealized modeling of the drive pulse could reduce the polarization.
-Our initial condition describes a strong pulse of duration comparable to $\Gamma^{-1}_{|\sigma,\bar\sigma\rangle\to|\sigma,g\rangle}$ ($\approx 10$~ns in Fig.~\ref{fig3}).
-A microscopic account of the drive pulse is needed in case those conditions are not met.
+The couplings $\kappa$ and $\alpha_0$ then control the parity lifetimes.